Alekoll/Math4610/Homework/Task_Set2/problem1/README.md

 # Write Routines That Compute Absolute and Relative Error

-## Locations for the software manuals.
+## Locations for the Software Manuals.

 [Absolute Error Manual]()